Lebowski89/blog/content/playbook.md

    - Defining tasks across multiple playbooks
    - Using a single playbook to include roles that contain various organised tasks

 For me, I prefer the latter option.
 I have a single `playbook.yml`, and various roles containing tasks to automate the deployment of my docker services.
-However, there is no right way of doing things, and it's simply a case of how many tasks you're dealing with, what sort of tasks, and simply how you prefer to do things.
+However, there is no right way of doing things, and it's simply a case of how many tasks you're dealing with, what sort of tasks, and how you prefer to do things.

 My `playbook.yml` is structured to include the following:
    - Hosts